-Lastly, we remind you that from time to time the Fund seeks instructions from its stockholders for voting its proxies for certain closed-end funds whose shares the Fund owns.
+Lastly, we remind you that from time to time the Fund seeks instructions from its stockholders for voting its proxies for certain CEFs whose shares the Fund owns.
 The instruction forms are available at http://highincomesecuritiesfund.com.
-If you would like to receive an email notification when the Fund seeks proxy voting instructions for a closed-end fund whose shares it owns, please email us at proxyinfo@highincomesecuritiesfund.com.
+If you would like to receive an email notification when the Fund seeks proxy voting instructions for a CEF whose shares it owns, please email us at proxyinfo@highincomesecuritiesfund.com.